-Scientists Discover a Mind-Blowing Quantum State in Twisted Graphene! - YaNoticias
+Scientists Discover a Mind-Blowing Quantum State in Twisted Graphene! - YANoticias

 - This structure allows electric currents to flow along its edges without resistance, demonstrating unparalleled electron mobility.

-- The unique behavior of electrons arises from the precise rotation of stacked graphene layers, creating complex moiré patterns.
+- The unique behaviour of electrons arises from the precise rotation of stacked graphene layers, creating complex moiré patterns.

-- A specific configuration discovered by an undergraduate student showcased electrons in a synchronized state while remaining stationary.
+- A specific configuration discovered by an undergraduate student showcased electrons in a synchronised state while remaining stationary.

-- This advancement holds potential for revolutionizing quantum computing by enhancing the efficiency of qubits.
+- This advancement holds potential for revolutionising quantum computing by enhancing the efficiency of qubits.

 - The findings signal a significant step towards advancements in quantum information technology.